-There will be four main practical assessments throughout the year, one for each term's topic and also a baseline assessment at the beginning of the year.
-Student's written evaluation skills will also be assessed in response to each practical.
+There will be four practical assessments throughout the year, one for each term's topic and a baseline assessment at the beginning of the year.
+Student's written evaluation skills will also be assessed in response to each of the practicals.